mhizterkeyz/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-displays the result of BREATH to the power LOVE => 10-love_exponent_breath converts a number from base 2 to base 10 => 11-binary_to_decimal prints the result of POWER divided by DIVIDE, followed by a new line => 9-divide_and_rule
+displays the result of BREATH to the power LOVE => 10-love_exponent_breath converts a number from base 2 to base 10 => 11-binary_to_decimal prints the result of POWER divided by DIVIDE, followed by a new line => 9-divide_and_rule prints a number with two decimal places, followed by a new line => 13-print_float